OliverBrotchie/oliverbrotchie.github.io/cv.md

 ## Achievements

-- **The Andrew Stewart Prize (2018/2019**) - Awarded for the most deserving student of a degree programme in the Department of Computer Science.
+- **The Andrew Stewart Prize (2018/2019**) - Awarded to the most deserving student of a degree programme in the Department of Computer Science.
 - **Inspiring Volunteer Award (2016)** - For assisting and mentoring a volunteer who had additional support needs with the animals and farm work at Gorgie Farm.
 - **Young Scott Award Nominee (2016)**
 - **Duke of Edinburgh Award (2016)**